- Choice in providers: There are more than 80 domestic and foreign banks operating in Canada

 - Canada has one of the most accessible banking systems in the world – 99 per cent of Canadians have an account with a financial institution, including 98 per cent of adults in low income households,4 so the accessibility of banking services in Canada is incredibly high.

 - Whether it’s a savings, chequing, low-fee, student, senior, or a plain vanilla account, there is a lot of choice for Canadians with over 100 account packages to choose from in the marketplace.
 And Canadians have access to one of the most efficient, secure and low-cost banking systems in the world with many affordable options.

-- In fact, over four million Canadians switched their primary bank in the last five years, and 79 per cent of those who did say switching was easy.4 This is a clear indication that there is plenty of choice and competition in the banking sector.
+- In fact, 15% of Canadians switched their primary bank in the last three years, and 87 per cent of those who did say switching was easy.5 This is a clear indication that there is plenty of choice and competition in the banking sector.

-- 30 per cent of Canadians pay no service fees at all for their banking.5
+- 31 per cent of Canadians pay no service fees at all for their banking.6

 - Banks offer low-fee accounts, priced at $4 or less per month.